Characterizing Learning Dynamics under Relative Reparameterization of Singular Models: Discussion and Related Work

-\textbf{Other approaches for handling singular learning models.} Finally we give an overview over some other general approaches to handle singular models.
+Learning dynamics have been studied for a wide range of machine learning models.
+While the proofs in this paper build on existing approaches \cite{poliak1987introduction,Nesterov04,Lee2016GradientDO,Zhao2018StatisticalCO,Dwivedi2018SingularityMA,MatrixManifolds}, they have now been considered explicitly to study the relative reparameterization of singular models.
+Parameter ordering has been practically used in Markov Chain Monte Carlo for GMM \cite{FiniteMM} and is applied for EM on GMM, where ordering is usually (implicitly) assumed but not enforced in the optimization \cite{FiniteMM,FiniteMixtureModels}.
+We extend this line of research by explicitly analyzing the influence of parameter ordering through reparameterization on the learning dynamics.
+In Section~\ref{sec: NN} we show that this approach is also relevant for modern approaches such as NN.
+While works on reparameterization of neural networks exist \cite{sharpminima}, they do not approach it from the perspective of learning dynamics in the context of model identifiability questions.
 In the context of information criteria \cite{Watanabe2010, watanabe_2009,Watanabe2013} introduces extensions to singular models by blowing the space up into higher dimensions.
 Keeping the parameter dimension the same, \cite{esser_OPT_towards} proposes to consider smooth manifold approximations of the singular space to handle singularities.
-Finally taking advantage of the fact that even in singular spaces a majority of the space is still smooth \cite{Sun_2019_Lightlike,Lin_2019_Tractable} proposes local analysis of the FIM.
+Finally, using that in singular spaces a majority of the space is still smooth \cite{Sun_2019_Lightlike,Lin_2019_Tractable} proposes local analysis of the FIM.